alamgir8/email-verification/README.md

-This is simple setup for MERN project email verification with nodemailer and gmail default server.
+This is simple setup for MERN project email verification/forget-password with nodemailer and gmail default server.

 for setup configuration gmail, you need couple of thing to do: